hutkev/Shared/README.md

         // Error handling
     });

 To make changes to shared objects you call *apply* on a *store*.
-Your closure is passed a *db* object which is the (initially empty) root object of a graph of nodes that you can create to store whatever data.
+Your callback is passed a *db* object which is the (initially empty) root object of a graph of nodes that you can create to store whatever data.

 When *apply* invokes the callbacks your changes will have been committed to the store (and in this version to MongoDB) to allow others to see them.
 Applying changes is atomic, either they are all applied or none are.